Close Menu

 Preview Template for Sonic Racing: CrossWorlds

-When we visited Sega’s booth at Summer Games Fest Play Days 2025, Shinobi: Art of Vengeance wasn’t the only thing we got our hands on; we also got to see Sonic Racing: CrossWorlds and its new build.
+When we visited Sega’s booth at Summer Games Fest Play Days 2025, Shinobi: Art of Vengeance wasn’t the only thing we got our hands on; we also got a Sonic Racing: CrossWorlds hands-on preview, and with a new build.
 Sadly, this build did not have the newly announced characters of Joker, Ichiban, and Hatsune Miku, but it did have the Sonic Riders cast.
 We had the full cast of the playtest available, but we also had Jet the Hawk, Wave the Swallow, and Storm the Albatross.
 The build I got my hands on at Summer Games Fest only had three Grand Prix available in single player.

 One thing that was different in the races now than the playtests were the extra vehicle mechanics.
 There are large rings around the race maps that once you touch, can transform your car into a boat, or an airplane.
 These will take you on different routes or even above the race track entirely.
 If you miss the ring, you are stuck driving on the road.